Into-The-Grey/Home-Assistant-Repository-List/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Report a bug to help us improve
+about: Report a bug to help us improve the project
-title: "[BUG] Your issue title"
+title: "[BUG] Your issue title here"
 labels: bug
 assignees: ''

 ---

-**Describe the bug**
+## Description

-A clear and concise description of what the bug is.
+Provide a clear and concise description of the bug.

-**To Reproduce**
+## Steps to Reproduce

-Steps to reproduce the behavior:
+List the steps to reproduce the issue:

-1. Go to '...'
-2. Click on '...'
+1. Step 1
+2. Step 2
-3. See error
+3. Step 3

-**Expected behavior**
+## Expected Behavior

-A clear and concise description of what you expected to happen.
+Explain what you expected to happen instead.

-**Additional context**
-Add any other context about the problem here.
+## Actual Behavior

+Explain what actually happened, including any error messages or behaviors.

+## Screenshots (if applicable)

+If applicable, add screenshots to help explain the problem.

+## Possible Solution (optional)

+Suggest a solution or workaround, if you have any.

+## Environment

+- **Platform**: (e.g., Windows, macOS, Linux)
+- **Version**: (e.g., application version, commit hash)
+- **Browser**: (if applicable, browser and version)
+- **Other relevant details**:

+## Additional Context

+Provide any additional context or information that may be helpful in diagnosing the issue.